-Please note that throughout January, we will not have regular hours of operation, and will be open for retail sales by chance or appointment only.
+Please note that throughout the winter months, we will not have regular hours of operation, and will be open for retail sales by chance or appointment only.
 Please phone us at 902-542-7774 to arrange a pick-up order.

 We are continuing to offer complimentary contactless delivery within Nova Scotia to select areas within the Halifax, South Shore and Annapolis Valley areas (orders of $55+).